LIPS-scheme/lips/docs/docs/scheme-intro/macros.md

 ### New Control Follow Constructs

 With macros, you can define new control flow (e.g. like `if` statements).
-Here is example of `when` macro that is part of R7RS standard.
+Here is an example of `when` macro that is part of R7RS standard.

 ```scheme
 (define-macro (when test . body)